×

 Were You Charged With A DUI In Michigan?

-After that, being pulled over in a state could lead to your arrest and extradition to a jail in Michigan.
+After that, being pulled over in a different state could lead to your arrest and extradition to a jail in Michigan to face your unresolved charge(s).
 Flying could also become problematic if you have an active arrest warrant.

 For anyone charged with a DUI in Michigan, the safest bet is to hire a Michigan DUI lawyer in this state who can represent you so that you can avoid these and all the other potential consequences.
-An attorney who is based in Michigan can take steps to expedite your case, or they can fight the charges, depending on your goals and the facts of the case.
+As DUI attorneys based in Michigan, our firm can take the necessary steps to expedite your case, or help you fight the charges, depending on the facts of the case and your goals.

 Ultimately, success in a DUI case is best measured by what does NOT happen to you.